September 29, 2024

 Several approaches can be utilized to determine a commercial real estate property’s value, including comparable market analysis, income approach to value and the cost approach.

-To better understand property valuation, here are some commonly used terms:
+To better understand property valuation, here are some commonly used terms.

 Market Value is the estimated worth of a property in the current market.
 It’s determined by location, property size, condition, amenities, income potential and recent comparable sales.